raulrod16124/nearbyplaces-app/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### .env

+You will need to create a .env document in the project and add there the API KEY from your Google Cloud Platform account and also the Client_id and Client_secret from your FourSquare/Developer account.
+Then you will get correctly the data.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).